 Neck pain is discomfort in any of the structures in the neck.
 These include the muscles, nerves, bones (vertebrae), and the disks between the bones.

 Pain - neck; Neck stiffness; Cervicalgia; Whiplash; Stiff neck

 When your neck is sore, you may have difficulty moving it, especially turning to one side.
 Many people describe this as having a stiff neck.

-If neck pain involves nerves, you may feel numbness, tingling, or weakness in your arm, hand, or elsewhere.
+If neck pain involves compression of your nerves, you may feel numbness, tingling, or weakness in your arm, hand, or elsewhere.

 A common cause of neck pain is muscle strain or tension.
 Most often, everyday activities are to blame.
 Such activities include: